Mitsuriou/Mitsuriou/README.md

 - 🏢 Currently working for [Caddev (a Work4Cad company)](https://www.caddev.info/) as a [C++](https://docs.microsoft.com/cpp) / [Qt](https://www.qt.io/) software developer.

-- 📚 I have an unlimited thirst for knowledge!

-- 💻 My main tasks today are about software development.
+- 💻 My main tasks today are about software development, personally or professionally.

-- 🌐 In 2021, I will concentrate my efforts into profesional website creation.
+- 📚 I might no be the best in any technology, I am very versatile.
+Therefore, I can create a project from A to Z by myself, including backend (server / database), APIs and frontend.
+Also, I have an unlimited thirst for knowledge!
+I love learning new stuff!

-- 📱 I am also interested in mobile apps, UI and UX, webdesign.
-These themes should also be part of this 2021 year goals, to be able to provide profesional quality apps.
+- 📱 I would like to concentrate my effort in mobile applications creation during 2022, to be able to provide profesional quality apps.
+I will try to think about UI and UX as much as possible at the same time.

 - 🇫🇷 French is my native language.